 The Council undertakes regular monitoring of housing land provision in terms of overall provision and its spatial distribution.
-Taking account of completions in the plan period to date, extant permissions (started and not started) the evidence base showed that there were only small residual requirements in the principal settlement of Longridge and the Tier One settlements of Mellor and Wilpshire.
-Up to date housing monitoring at 30th September
+Taking account of completions in the plan period to date, extant permissions (started and not started) the evidence base showed that there were only small residual requirements in the principal settlement of Longridge and the Tier 1 settlements of Mellor and Wilpshire.
+Up to date housing monitoring at 31st March 2017 showed that the residual requirement in Longridge was 21 dwellings, Mellor 17 dwellings and in Wilpshire 32 dwellings.